simpsonlab/simpsonlab.github.io/_posts/2017-06-30-nanopolish-v0.7.0.md

 |  v0.7.0           |          99.95%  |               574    |
 |  v0.7.0 --faster  |          99.95%  |               424    |

-With default parameters 0.7.0 is 7.5x faster than the last version on this assembly.
+With default parameters 0.7.0 is 7.5x faster than the previous version on this assembly.
 With the `--faster` flag, it is over 10x faster.
 We have other optimizations planned so I hope we can reduce this even further - more hopefully soon.